doggodile/fu325t_usb3_pipe/README.md

+Test branch to add board support, and test GTX transcievers with opensource/litex in advance of an USB 3.0 analyzer project.

+---

 ```
                          __  _________  ____    ___  _______  ____
                         / / / / __/ _ )|_  /___/ _ \/  _/ _ \/ __/